À, AU, AUX, EN... PREPOSITIONS IN FRENCH BEFORE CITIES, COUNTRIES, CONTINENTS - GRAMMAR

 We use "to" to introduce a time.

-Let's look at the rules for using the right preposition.
+Let's take a look at the rules for using the right preposition.
 Let's start with "au".
 The preposition "au" should be used to introduce masculine country names.
-Country names that are preceded by the determiner "the" like Brazil, Portugal, Chile.
-"The" will turn into "au".
+Country names preceded by the determiner "le", such as Brazil, Portugal and Chile.
+"The" is transformed into "au".
 For example, I can say, I live in Chile, I go to Portugal or I work in Brazil.

-It's very simple, we use this preposition before the names of countries or the names of islands in the plural.
-We will see "the" as a determiner in front of these names of countries or islands.
+It's very simple: we use this preposition before country names or island names in the plural.
+We'll see "les" as determiners before these country names or island names.
 They will also end with an "s" to show that they are plural.
-For example the United States, the Seychelles, the Netherlands or the Antilles.
-We will say I am going to the United States, I dream of going to the Seychelles, I live in the Antilles or I am going on vacation to the Netherlands.
+For example, the United States, the Seychelles, the Netherlands or the West Indies.
+We'll say I'm going to the United States, I dream of going to the Seychelles, I live in the West Indies or I'm going on vacation to the Netherlands.

-Let's move on to the preposition "en", it is used in 3 cases.
+Let's move on to the preposition "en", which is used in 3 cases.
 Let's start with the first case.
-We use "en" in front of feminine country names.
+We use "en" before feminine country names.
 Feminine country names are preceded by the determiner "la".
-There is a trick to know if a country name is feminine or masculine.
+There's a trick to finding out whether country names are feminine or masculine.
 It will help you a lot to know which preposition to use.
-All country names ending with the letter "e" are feminine, like Italy, France, Norway, Spain.
+All country names ending in "e" are feminine, like Italy, France, Norway, Spain.

-All these country names are feminine and you have to use "en" as a preposition.
+All these country names are feminine, and you need to use "en" as a preposition.
 For example, I'm going on vacation to Italy, I live in France, I work in Norway.
-I would like to go to Algeria.
-Of course, there are exceptions, there are six, six countries that end with an "e", but are masculine.
-So you have to use the preposition "au".
+I'd like to go to Algeria.
+Of course, there are exceptions: there are six, six countries that end with an "e", but are masculine.
+So you'll need to use the preposition "au".

-There is no secret except to learn the names of these countries by heart.
-Learning by heart that they are male.
-There is Mexico.
+There's no secret to learning the names of these countries by heart.
+Learning by heart that they are masculine.
+There's Mexico.
 Mozambique, Zimbabwe, Cambodia, Belize and Suriname.
-Let's move on to the second case where you have to use "en" as a preposition, we use "en" in front of all the names of countries that start with a vowel.
-In French, the vowels are a e i o u y.
-Countries that begin with a vowel have an apostrophe "l" as their determinant.
+Let's move on to the second case of using "en" as a preposition: we use "en" in front of all country names that start with a vowel.
+In French, vowels are a e i o u y.
+Countries beginning with a vowel have an apostrophe "l" as their determinant.

 For example, we'll say I'm going to Iran.
-I am going to Arizona, to the United States, I am going to live in Angola.
+I'm going to Arizona, in the United States, I'm going to live in Angola.
 The third case in which we use "en" is in front of all the names of continents in French.
-Anyway, in French, it's easy because all the continent names start with a vowel and end with the letter "e".
-So, no choice.
+In French, it's easy anyway, because all continental names start with a vowel and end with the letter "e".
+So there's no choice.
 We use the preposition en to introduce them.
-I'm going to Europe, I live in Oceania.
+I'm moving to Europe, I live in Oceania.

-I would love to go to America.
-I am going to live in Africa.
-Finally, the last preposition is "to" with an accent.
-We use "to" to introduce all the names of cities.
+I'd love to go to America.
+I'm moving to Africa.
+Finally, the last preposition is "à" with an accent.
+We use "à" to introduce all city names.
 I live in London, I'm going to Paris.
-I would like to go to Algiers.
-Of course, this is French, so there are a few exceptions, but rest assured, they are very easy to spot.
-We put "à" in front of city names except for those with a masculine determiner "le", for example, Cairo or Cape Town.
+I'd like to go to Algiers.
+Of course, this is French, so there are a few exceptions, but don't worry, they're easy to spot.
+We put "à" in front of city names, except for those with a masculine determiner "le", e.g. Cairo or Cape Town.

-Since these are cities with a masculine determiner, we will change the "the" into "to".
-For example, I am visiting my sister in Cairo or I would like to go to Cape Town.
-The preposition "to" is used in a second case.
-It is used to introduce all the names of countries that do not have an article.
-There is no "the", "the" or "the" apostrophe before the name of the country.
-There is a little trick to recognize them.
+As these are cities with a masculine determiner, we'll transform the "the" into "au".
+For example, I'm visiting my sister in Cairo, or I'd like to go to Cape Town.
+We use the preposition "à" in a second case.
+It's used to introduce all country nouns that don't have an article.
+There's no "le", "la" or "l'" apostrophe in front of the country name.
+There's a little trick to recognizing them.

-But remember this rule.
-In general, if they are large islands, we will use the preposition "to".
+But keep this rule in mind.
+In general, if it's a large island, we'll use the preposition "à".

 I live in France and work in Paris.
-I would like to go to another country for the vacations.
-I hesitate between going to Tulum in Mexico, to a big city in the United States or to Japan.
-I also dream of going to Malta, this island looks really beautiful.
+I'd like to go to another country for the vacations.
+I'm hesitating between going to Tulum in Mexico, a big city in the United States or Japan.
+I'm also dreaming of going to Malta, which looks like a really beautiful island.
 Rome in Italy also sounds very interesting.
 I've also heard a lot about Amsterdam in the Netherlands.
-Do you have a city or a country to recommend?
-My sister suggested that I go to Brazil.
-What do you think about it?
-I think I would prefer to stay in Europe, on islands like the Canary Islands, for example.
+Do you have a city or country to recommend?
+My sister suggested Brazil.
+What do you think?
+I think I'd rather stay in Europe, on islands like the Canaries, for example.

-It's up to you.
-I'm waiting for your answers in the comments.
+Now it's your turn.
+I look forward to your answers in the comments.
 That's it for today.
-I hope you enjoyed this video, that you were able to learn some new things.
+I hope you enjoyed this video and learned something new.

 See you soon.